Consolidate Your French Knowledge

 You must also know by heart all the interrogative expressions: the common ones such as “qui” and “comment”, but also the more complex ones such as “jusqu’à où” or “à partir de quand”, and the interrogative pronouns “duquel, lequel, auquel, etc…”

-Levels 2, 4, 6 (soon to come 8) of the French Today audiobook method feature a recorded Q&A section to help you understand questions faster and practice your French out-loud.
+Each level of the French Today audiobook method features a recorded Q&A section to help you understand questions faster and practice your French out-loud.

 So as an intermediate speaker of French, it’s essential that you understand both traditional, more enunciated French pronunciation – like a typical news TV host would speak – but also the more casual French language everybody uses in a casual environment.